jorge-mells/jorge-mells/README.md

 - 👋 Hi, I’m @jorge-mells
 - 👀 I’m interested in maths and programming
-- 🌱 I’m currently learning ocaml and python(I'm not really doing a single thing right now)
+- 🌱 I’m currently learning java and web development(I'm barely doing any projects here)
 - 💞️ I’m looking to collaborate on nothing yet
 - 📫 You can reach me by email: jorgemelloes@gmail.com